ADolbyB/sdr-beamforming/KrakenSDR/README.md

             - In my case, it returned `x11`
     - In some instances, this warning was preventing the output GUI window from opening.

-6. When running a flow graph, if you receive a warning message popup that states:
+6. When running a GNURadio flow graph, if you receive a warning message popup that states:

 ```
 The xterm executable is missing.
 You can change this setting in your gnuradio.conf,